ParkourOps/sagepress-service-framework/README.md

 ## How to Use

+### Creating a New Service

-__1. Fork:__ Each service will have its own repository, forked from this repository.
-As a result, all updates to this framework will be automatically-mergeable downstream into all services derived from this framework.
+Each service must have its own repository which will be forked from this repository.
+As a result, all updates to this framework will be 'pull-able' downstream into all services derived from this framework (it is possible to set up infrastructure for automatic merges).

-TO BE COMPLETED
+To create a new service based on this framework, do not use the 'fork' feature of GitHub.
+Instead, follow these steps:

+1. On GitHub, create a new *empty* repository for the service.

+2. `git clone` the new repository locally and `cd` into it.

+3. Add *the framework repository* as an upstream remote called `service-framework`.:

+    ```bash

+      git remote add service-framework https://github.com/TejAtParkourOps/sagepress-service-framework

+    ```

+4. Create a new branch called `framework` whose default upstream/downstream will be the `service-framework`'s `main` branch.

+    ```bash

+      git fetch service-framework main

+      git checkout -b framework --track service-framework/main

+    ```

+5. Create the `main` branch for this service.

+    ```bash

+      git checkout -b main

+      git push -u origin main

+    ```

+6. Install the Node dependencies and get developing!

+    ```bash

+      npm install

+    ```

 ## Requirements and Limitations